1. Set up expectations

 3. Books help

 There are tons of awesome back to school books that help to set the stage for our tiny friends.
 These books help foster ideas to chat about and prepare kids for school expectations.
-All of these books provide an awesome jumping off point for your child to ask questions and share her feelings about going back to school.
+All of these books provide an awesome jumping off point for your child to ask questions and share their feelings about going back to school.
 There are some that explain school rules, others that help with social dynamics, and so many that help ease the tension of a big transition!
 See my post here for some examples.

 4. Use transition objects